DaemonicLabs/Voodoo/docs/index.md

-# Voodoo

-voodoo is a set of tools to quickly build and prepare modpacks for SKCraft launcher and other Platforms and other launchers
+Voodoo is a set of tools to quickly build and prepare modpacks for SKCraft launcher and other Platforms and other launchers

 ## Getting Started